chanchan098/Docs/z-speeds.md

     1   3   5
     │   │   │
     ├───┼───┤
     │   │   │
     2   4   R
 ```
 ---

 ### upshift

-before upshift, to speed up to target gear.
+before upshifting, to speed up a range like `[1-4]5`, then shift to target gear.

 ### downshift

-before downshift, to speed down to target gear.
+before downshifting, to speed down a range like `[1-4]0`, then shift to target gear.

 ### steering wheel